 - IX.
-Confirmations for balances as at 31st March 2021 from Trade Receivables, Trade Payables and Loans & Advances/ Deposits were circulated, but response received was minimal. - X. The management is in the process of reconciling figures of services / Sales and Services Availed/ Purchases reported in GST returns with those appearing in the books of accounts and GSTR-2A.
+Confirmations for balances as at 31st March 2022 from Trade Receivables, Trade Payables and Loans & Advances/ Deposits were circulated, but no response received. - X. The management is in the process of reconciling figures of services / Sales and Services Availed/ Purchases reported in GST returns with those appearing in the books of accounts and GSTR-2A.